 The coconut is a fibrous one-seeded pod, also known as a dry drupe, that can be called a fruit, nut, or seed.
 Now, one might think, what is a drupe?
 Well, a drupe is basically a fruit that has a hardcover.
 The cover works as an enclosure for the seed.
-Like all other drupes, a coconut also comprises three layers—the outer layer also known as exocarp; the middle layer, known as the mesocarp; and the hard layer that protects the seed, which is the endocarp.
+Like all other drupes, a coconut also comprises three layers—the outer layer also known as the exocarp; the middle layer, known as the mesocarp; and the hard layer which protects the seed, which is the endocarp.
 Normally, the coconut that is bought from the store is very much different from what we see on, say, a tree.
 The ones sold in the market, are cleaned and the outer layers are chopped off.
 What is sold is the endocarp, that is, the seed and its cover.
-Coconut has water dispersing property too.
+Coconut has water-dispersing properties too.
 Coconut water is vastly consumed as a refreshment in India and is full of electrolytes that rejuvenate you.

 Now that we know the nut, let’s look at its various applications and derived benefits in our daily lives.
 We all have consumed coconut in some form or the other, be its water, milk, oil, or meat.
 In the south of India, curries are cooked with edible coconut oil, while the dried white meat is often ground and used to flavour and thicken gravies.
 That’s just a snippet on how it’s used, for the why, let’s ask a deeper question.